VigneshS1993/Face-and-Facial-landmarks-detection/README.md

 using a standard pre-trained facial landmark detector inside the dlib library is used to estimate the location of 68 (x, y)-coordinates that map to facial structures on the face.

-The indexes of the 68 coordinates can be visualized on the image below:
+The indexes of the 68 coordinates can be visualized on the image.